-The data was collected through a self-administered, structured questionnaire that was disseminated via Google Forms for this research.
-The data collection procedure was exclusively dedicated to obtaining respondents' perspectives on their media consumption patterns, preferences, and perceived effects.
+For this research, we distributed a self-administered, structured questionnaire via Google Forms to collect the data.
+We exclusively dedicated the data collection procedure to obtaining respondents' perspectives on their media consumption patterns, preferences, and perceived effects.
 The participants' participation was wholly voluntary, anonymous, and did not present any foreseeable risks.
 The study did not involve any invasive procedures or interactions that could cause damage, nor did it involve any sensitive or personal data that could identify individual respondents.
 As such, it adhered to standard practices for low-risk social science research.
-The respondents were informed of the purpose of the study and consented to participate by completing the questionnaire.
-No minors or vulnerable populations were included, and no experimental interventions were applied.
-The research design was aligned with principles of ethical research conduct, including respect for privacy, informed consent, and confidentiality.
+We informed the respondents about the study's purpose and obtained their consent to participate by having them complete the questionnaire.
+We did not include minors or vulnerable populations, nor did we apply any experimental interventions.
+We aligned the research design with ethical research conduct principles, which include respect for privacy, informed consent, and confidentiality.